mAIstermind/GenGreeting/USER_GUIDE.md

 This is the perfect tool for creating personalized cards for your entire contact list at once.

 **Step 1: Prepare Your CSV File**
-Create a CSV file with at least two columns: one for names and one for emails.
-You can also include other columns for more detailed personalization, like "Job Title", "Hobby", or "City".
+Create a CSV file with at least one column: `name`.
+You can also include a second, optional column containing a public URL to a profile picture or logo for each contact.

+*   **Required Column:** A column with the header `name` (or similar, you will map this in the app).
+*   **Optional Column:** A column with a header like `imageUrl` containing a full, publicly accessible URL to a JPG or PNG image.

 **Step 2: Upload Your File**
 On the "Batch Generate via CSV" tab, click the upload area or drag-and-drop your prepared CSV file into it.

 **Step 3: Map Your Columns**
-The app will ask you to confirm which column contains the names and which contains the emails.
+The app will ask you to confirm which column from your file to use.
 *   Under **Contact Name**, select the column from your file that holds the names.
+This is required.
-*   Under **Contact Email**, select the column for email addresses.
+*   Under **Profile/Logo Image URL**, you can optionally select the column that contains direct links to images.

-**Step 4 (Optional): Add Theme Customization**
-Below the Name and Email mapping, you'll see a field for **"Theme Customization"**.
-This is a powerful feature that allows you to select another column from your CSV to add extra detail to each card.
-*   **Example:** If your CSV has a column named "Hobby", and for John Doe the value is "hiking", the AI will add "hiking" to the prompt for John's card, creating a more personalized image.
-Simply select your "Hobby" column from the dropdown.
+**Image URL Guidelines (Important):**
+*   The URL must link directly to the image file (ending in `.jpg`, `.jpeg`, or `.png`).
+*   The image must be publicly accessible (not behind a login).
+*   For best results, use square images.
+*   The image file size should be under 4MB.

-**Step 5: Choose a Style with Visual Previews** Instead of just a list of names, you'll see a grid of thumbnails, each representing a different visual theme.
+**Step 4: Choose a Style with Visual Previews**
+You'll see a grid of thumbnails, each representing a different visual theme.
 *   Click on a thumbnail to select the style you want.
 *   You can see a text preview of the prompt below the grid to understand how the AI will interpret the style.

-**Step 6: Generate & Download**
+**Step 5: Generate & Download**
 Click **"Confirm & Proceed"**.
-The application will begin generating a unique card for each person in your list.
+The application will begin generating a unique card for each person.
+If you provided an image URL for a contact, the AI will intelligently incorporate that image into the final design.
 Once finished, you can:
 *   Download cards one by one using the "Download" button on each card.
 *   **(Pro Feature)** Click **"Download All (.zip)"** to save all cards, with your branding applied, in a single file.